zdravkov/kendo-docs/framework/datasource/offline.md

 # Work offline with the Kendo UI DataSource

-The Kendo UI DataSource provides offline storage support since the 2014 Q2 SP1 release.
-Offline support allows data-bound Kendo UI widgets to function without Internet connection - the user can continue working with data without Internet access.
-The Kendo UI DataSource syncs all changes with the remote service when Internet connection is available.
+Offline support allows data-bound Kendo UI widgets to function without active server connection.
+Users can continue working with the available data until network connectivity resumes.

+The Kendo UI DataSource syncs all changes with the remote service when a connection becomes available.

+> Offline storage support is available since the 2014 Q2 SP1 release.

 ## Configure offline storage

 Set the [offlineStorage](/api/framework/datasource#configuration-offlineStorage) option to enable offline storage.
 The DataSource uses this value as a key when saving and loading its state.

 By default the Kendo UI DataSource uses [localStorage](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Storage#localStorage) to persist its offline state.

+> In order to use offline storage, the model must have a designated ID field.

 ### Example - set offline storage key